 Previous research also focused on the impact of ICT on Broadcast Journalism, comparing the adoption of ICT between news stations in Malaysia and the United States.
 This resulted in several published articles including a chapter in Research in Language, Literature and Communication.

-Research concerned with discourses on media and globalization, which explores the politics and implications of the media within Asian transformations (identities, cultures and state politics) in this new era of technology and political reform.
-Future research areas include media monitoring, social/alternative media (from independent filmmaking to Internet blogging), youth agency, citizen/activist journalism, self/social governance, gender and human rights.
+Research concerned with discourses on digital media and society, which explores the politics and implications of the media within Asian transformations (identities, cultures and state politics) in this new era of technology and political/ social/ economic/ cultural reform.
+Future research areas include mobile media applications (and implications) alongside AI technology particularly in the area of Health and Lifestyle; Society 5.0; trans/interculturalism; social media and participatory culture.